Aventero/ECS-in-Business-Microservices/README.md

 Evaluation of the Entity Component System Architecture in Microservice-Based Business Applications

 ## What is it?
-Code for a thesis, containing two root projects that implemented an e-commerce application using Spring Boot.
+Code for a bachelor's thesis, containing two root projects that implemented an e-commerce application using Spring Boot.
 These implement different types of architectures:
 - Entity Component System (ECS) architecture
 - Traditional layered architecture